 The Talcotts also built what is now the winery building on site (as well as the building that now serves as the hospitality room) – original construction began in the late 1980’s as a fancy stone garage without the intent to ever produce wine from within it’s walls.
 But by the mid 1990’s the Talcott’s were able to secure a winery permit for the building and produced two vintages (a 2003 and a 2004 – however, these wines were never commercially released).

 The Talcotts planted olive trees on the property (there are still a number of olive trees growing next to the vineyard).
 Today, Olive trees line parts of Meadowood Lane and the driveway that leads to the nearby Napa Valley Reserve.
 These trees were originally growing on site and were later replanted nearby.
 The Talcott’s eventually sold this piece of property (and a nearby 12 acre parcel to Bill Harlan).

 In later years, the winery was the home of Bill Harlan’s Founders Room and housed the production of several of the first Napa Valley Reserve wines – as well as some of the early trial wines for PROMONTORY.

 The wine making efforts are overseen by Philippe Melka and consulting enologist Michel Rolland (from Bordeaux).
-Plans call for drilling a cave into part of their rocky hillside directly behind the winery and planting additional vineyard blocks towards the highest part of the property.
+Plans call for drilling a cave into part of their rocky hillside directly behind the winery and in 2019 ground was broken on a 3.9 acre vineyard block located towards the highest part of the property.

 Their current production is under 1000 cases, focusing on three meticulously hand-crafted red wines.
 All three of the their inaugural releases (2014) are extremely impressive.
 These first wines were produced at Vineyard 29.